huseinaji/user-messaging-microservices/README.md

 - Text chat between User A ↔ User B
 - Messages stored in MongoDB
 - RabbitMQ triggers notification events when messages are received
+- IsRead Feature that change to true if messages are viewed by recipient (the default value is false)
 - Messaging runs in its own microservice
 - Endpoints:
   - View Messages (`/api/viewMessages`)